arsin305/eve-o-preview-linux/README.md

 - Inspired by [EVE-O Preview for Windows](https://github.com/Phrynohyas/eve-o-preview)
 - EVE Online™ is a trademark of CCP hf.
 - This tool is not affiliated with or endorsed by CCP Games.

+---

+##🧠 Future Move to PipeWire

+I’m not a professional coder — just a Linux tinkerer still learning and experimenting.
+This project is a personal passion project that keeps evolving as I discover new tools and APIs.

+A long-term goal for Fedora 43+ is to explore PipeWire’s window capture and frame-sharing APIs as a potential enhancement.
+The goal is to:

+Capture frames from running EVE Online clients more efficiently

+Potentially bypass focus-related throttling for smoother thumbnails

+Add Wayland session support without depending on X11

+This feature will be tested first on Fedora 43 with PipeWire 1.2+ once the new API stabilizes.
+If successful, it should bring smoother performance and better Wayland compatibility — a big step forward for Linux multiboxers on modern desktops.